 (2) Snorkeling in Rincon

 Rincon is known as a surfer’s paradise however in the summer months it is a great place to go snorkeling.
-Be careful when visiting the beaches in Rincon as there are a lot of drop offs which doesn’t make it ideal for non swimmers.
+Be careful when visiting the beaches in Rincon as there is a lot of drop-offs which don’t make it ideal for non-swimmers.